Lukazovic/node-task-manager-api/README.md

 ##### Observation:

 > **As response you will receive a token so you will be able to use it to authenticate the user when it needed**
+> As soon as the user is created the application will send an email to the user's email

 ##### Response example: